qualitymanifest/foambook/README.md

 # change log:
-- Update to meteor 1.8
+- Update all packages to newest versions.
+Looks like there is no breaking changes
-- Fade-in animations for main pages as well as components/elements that render subscription data
+- Some long overdue linting - still much to be done.
+- Deleted many unused imports

 # bugs: